Zero Two: Appearances

 An elite pilot belonging to APE's special forces, Zero Two is a mysterious and rebellious girl often referred to as a monster due to her red horns and klaxosaur blood.
 She is also known as the "partner killer" as all partners who pilot Strelizia with her always die after riding three times with her at most, with Hiro being the only exception.
-She always calls Hiro as her "darling".
-Her true age is unknown but is clearly around Hiro's age, but her ultimate wish is to become fully human so she can reunite with an important person from her past, which turned out to be Hiro.
+She always refers to Hiro by the eponym "darling".
+Her true age is unknown but is clearly around Hiro's age.
+Her ultimate wish is to become fully human so she can reunite with an important person from her past, which turned out to be Hiro.
 Since she was a child, she was inspired by a book called “The Beast and the Prince”, which she notes is similar to the circumstances of her and Hiro.
 She begins creating her own version of the story but intentionally left the last page blank because of the likelihood she may have to part ways with Hiro.

 She later finds out she is a clone of the Klaxosaur Princess created by Dr. Franxx.
 When Hiro is forced to link with the princess, Zero Two is able to mentally connect with Strelizia to save him and stop VIRM from destroying the planet but this left her body catatonic.
 Mentally, she continued fighting VIRM in a galactic battle in space.
 She and Hiro reconnect, allowing Zero Two to merge with Strelizia, becoming the Strelizia True Apus, and overpower the VIRM.
 She and Hiro then part ways with their friends but promise to return.
 In the final episode, Zero Two and Hiro are nearly defeated but they sacrifice themselves to destroy the VIRM home planet and free the souls trapped by VIRM.
 At some point in the future, they are reincarnated into two children.